How Many Quail Should You Start With? (A Beginner’s Guide)

-If you’re thinking about raising Coturnix quail, one of the first questions you’ll ask is: how many should I start with?
-And the truth is, there’s no one-size-fits-all answer.
-It depends on your goals, your setup, and how much time you want to invest.
+If you’re thinking about raising Coturnix quail, the first thing you probably wonder is: how many do I start with?
+The answer isn’t the same for everyone.
+It really comes down to your goals, your space, and how much time you want to give them.

 I’ve worked with new keepers who just wanted a few adorable birds to watch and collect the occasional egg, and I’ve helped others build systems to produce hundreds of eggs and dozens of meat birds a month.
-No matter which camp you’re in—or if you’re somewhere in between—here’s how I recommend thinking it through.
+Whether you’re in it for the breakfast eggs or planning a steady meat supply, here’s how I’d size things up.

-Before you settle on how many birds, figure out what you want from your quail.
+Before you land on a number, ask yourself what you actually want from your quail.
 Are you mostly interested in a small, low-maintenance covey for fresh eggs?
 Are you hoping to raise enough meat to feed your family?
 Or are you planning to hatch and grow your covey into a sustainable, self-reliant setup?

-Still deciding if Coturnix quail are the right fit for your goals?
+Not sure if Coturnix are the right birds for you?
 Here’s why I recommend them over other types of quail.

 For Fresh Eggs

 If you’re raising quail just for eggs, a group of 3 to 5 hens per person in your household is a great place to start.
-Coturnix hens typically lay 5–6 eggs a week, so even a small covey can keep you well stocked.
+Coturnix hens are little egg machines.
+When I started with just a handful of hens, I had more eggs than I knew what to do with in a week.
+That’s when I learned quail eggs pile up fast.
+Even a small covey will give you more eggs than you think.

 If eggs are your main goal, check out my beginner guide to raising Coturnix quail for eggs over on Forget-Me-Not Quail Farm.